drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 What makes the difference is a simple yet powerful follow-up question: "What do you think we should do about this?"
 By asking this question, you're doing two important things.
 First, you're acknowledging the problem and indicating your intention to address it, rather than simply pointing it out.
 Second, you're inviting collaboration, fostering a shared sense of responsibility, and empowering others to contribute to the solution.

-This isn't just a way to save face when you're drawing a blank.
-It's a genuine strategy for problem-solving, one that recognizes the power of collective thinking and the value of diverse perspectives.
+Although this approach could help you save face when you're drawing a blank, it's also a genuine strategy for problem-solving, one that recognizes the power of collective thinking and the value of diverse perspectives.
 Plus, it changes the dynamic of the conversation.
-You're no longer just the one who's good at pointing out problems, but the one who actively seeks to solve them and encourages others to do the same.
+You're no longer the one who's only good at pointing out problems, but the one who actively seeks to solve them and encourages others to do the same.

 So the next time you encounter a problem that leaves you scratching your head, remember the Thought-Provoker stage.
 Use it as an opportunity to engage your colleagues in a dialogue and collaboratively find the way forward.
 After all, problem-solving is a team sport, and the best victories are the ones we achieve together.